dtklumpp/wayfarer-djr/README.md

 ## Notes
-The initial code for this project was contributed via collaboration between JDeliso, dtklumpp and ricksubel, as part of a project for General Assembly.
+The initial code for this project was contributed via collaboration between JDeliso, dtklumpp and ricksubel